senecolas/IRC3D-head-compare/README.md

 * OpenCV 3.0 or higher
 * PyTorch 1.0 or higher
 * PyQT 5.0 or higher
+* Pyglet 1.3.2 or higher
+* PyWavefront 1.0.3 or higher
 * DLIB
 * Skimage
 * Matplotlib